 The student loan interest tax deduction can be tricky to calculate, so we created this calculator to help current and former students estimate the value of their student loan interest deductions along with their average tax rate, tax bracket & marginal tax rate for the current tax year.
 This calculator is for tax year 2018.
-We also offer a student loan tax deduction calculator covering the current year.
+We also offer student loan tax deduction calculators for 2019 & current year.

 Similar to graduating college, acquiring a hefty amount of student loans has become almost a rite of passage for many young Americans as education costs continue to soar.
 More and more college graduates are struggling as they try to figure out how to repay these loans.
 Since having a college degree has become more of necessity, it seems that this issue will continue to be a common plight for young professionals.